darfink/mutool-rs/README.md

 ## Features

-Many of these are used as complement to standard botting.
+Many of these are used as a complement to standard botting.

 - Auto Health Potion
 - Auto Repair